Allen Temple A.M.E. Church

 on a Hill."
 The congregation later changed its name to First

 Baptist Church.
-For more information, consult the church's centennial
+For More information, consult the church's centennial

-publication: Look Where the Lord Has Brought Us From.View
+publication: Look Where the Lord Has Brought Us From.View catalog recordRequest slip

-Greater New Light Baptist Church was formed in 1966 by former members
+Greater New Light Baptist Church Greater New Light Baptist Church was formed in 1966 by former members

 of Revelation Baptist Church.
 The group met in members' homes, the